PolymerSearch/awesome-ycombinator/README.md

 # awesome-ycombinator
-A collection of awesome YCombinator resources for maximizing your startup and business.
+A collection of awesome YCombinator resources for maximizing your startup and business success.

 <p align="center">
   <img width="500" src="ycadvice.jpg">